-You can use the printable die or print our included pocket die inserts to use with a pocket die like this one here!
+You can use the printable die or print our included pocket die inserts to use with pocket die cubes!

-Tip: Use fun manipulatives or snack item to cover the pictures on the cards.
+Tip: Use fun manipulatives or snack items to cover the pictures on the cards.

-Included in this activity are 7 pages of Stack It Subitizing sheets.
+This activity includes 7 pages of Stack It! subitizing sheets.

 You can place this in your math center or use in small groups.

-We like to use this Subitizing Coconut activity as a grab and color math center!
+We like to use this Subitizing Coconuts activity as a grab and color math center!